 Saturn from evening dusk until around midnight.
 This month, as seen from northerly latitudes, the ringed planet Saturn is found in the southwest at nightfall and early evening.
 This golden-colored world shines in front of the constellation Libra the Scales.
 Mars moves toward Saturn throughout August 2014, and meets up with Saturn in late August.

 Binoculars won’t reveal Saturn’s gorgeous rings, but a small telescope will.
-The rings are inclined by nearly 17o from edge-on in June 2013, showing us their north face.
-The rings will appear open most widely in October 2017, displaying a maximum inclination of 27o.
-As with so much in space, the appearance of Saturn’s rings from Earth is cyclical.
+This month, Saturn is highest for the night at nightfall and should be a fine telescopic object at early evening.
+Saturn’s rings are inclined at about 21o from edge-on in August 2014, showing us their north face.
+Several years from now, in October 2017, the rings will open most widely, displaying a maximum inclination of 27o.
+As with so much in space (and on Earth), the appearance of Saturn’s rings from Earth is cyclical.
 In the year 2025, the rings will appear edge-on as seen from Earth.
 After that, we’ll begin to see the south side of Saturn’s rings, to increase to a maximum inclination of 27o by May 2032.

 What do we mean by visible planet?
 By visible planet, we mean any solar system planet that is easily visible without an optical aid and that has been watched by our ancestors since time immemorial.
 In their outward order from the sun, the five visible planets are Mercury, Venus, Mars, Jupiter and Saturn.
 These planets are visible in our sky because their disks reflect sunlight, and these relatively nearby worlds tend to shine with a steadier light than the distant, twinkling stars.
 They tend to be bright!
 You can spot them, and come to know them as faithful friends, if you try.